Willgunter/Discord-Clone/README.md

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff)
 *will work on when I can display a freaking message*✅✅✅

-- Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*
+- ✅✅✅Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*✅✅✅

 - *Eventually* rearrange routes into routes and controller files like in node project called "twilltch" to help w organization (and follow mvc paradigms) *need to figure out how to do in Angular*